Frequently Asked Questions

 Two successive Cargo builds may differ in the set of features enabled for some dependencies.
 For example if the first build command builds the whole workspace and the second command builds only one crate, this may cause a dependency on crates.io to have a different set of features enabled, causing it and everything that depends on it to get rebuilt.
 There's unfortunately not really a great fix for this, although if possible it's best to have the set of features enabled on a crate constant regardless of what you're building in your workspace.

 Some filesystems exhibit unusual behavior around timestamps.
 Cargo primarily uses timestamps on files to govern whether rebuilding needs to happen, but if you're using a nonstandard filesystem it may be affecting the timestamps somehow (e.g. truncating them, causing them to drift, etc).
-In this scenario, feel free to open an issue and we can see if we can accomodate the filesystem somehow.
+In this scenario, feel free to open an issue and we can see if we can accommodate the filesystem somehow.

 A concurrent build process is either deleting artifacts or modifying files.
 Sometimes you might have a background process that either tries to build or check your project.
 These background processes might surprisingly delete some build artifacts or touch files (or maybe just by accident), which can cause rebuilds to look spurious!
 The best fix here would be to wrangle the background process to avoid clashing with your work.